nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/Creating OU Directory Structure.md

 ```
 Right-click → New → Organizational Unit
 ```
-3. Here are some examples of ways to organize your domain.
-This first example is a mixed/hybrid of the ones that proceed.
+3. This first example is a mixed/hybrid of the ones that proceed.
 Something like this is more common in real environments.
+From 3.a. onward are some other examples of ways to organize your domain.

 ```
    testlab.local
 ├── Corporate